 Important: It is advised to look at the whole picture.
 There are usually several news releases and economic events taking place at the same time, affecting the market simultaneously, in different ways.

 For instance, if the number of unemployed in the U.S. was down last month, but the dollar still declines, the reason might be that in the long-term, the tendency is still negative, and investors cannot decide if it is the right time to buy dollars.
 Another possible reason is that despite encouraging numbers in the latest report, general numbers are still disappointing.
-A third reason might be the timing influence of the release: is it right after Christmas or next to another important holiday (periods that are characterized by a large, temporary workforce)?
+A third reason might be the taming influence of the release: is it right after Christmas or next to another important holiday (periods that are characterized by a large, temporary workforce)?

 - Who is the source for this event (Analysts, traders, a bank, central banks, etc.)?
 Sources such as governments and central banks usually are more trustworthy.
 That’s not the case for authoritarian or semi-authoritarian countries such as China, Russia, or Turkey.
 They tend to manipulate the data to make a better impression to suit their agenda on the domestic and international fronts.